 Our Favorite Budget Hotel – Hotel Center Gran Via

-Hotel Center Gran Via is our favorite budget hotel in Barcelona!
+Hotel Center Gran Via is our favourite budget hotel in Barcelona!

 - Lovely modern rooms in a classic modernist building